Who can challenge a Will?

 If the testator passed away after 1 March 2009, you have 12 months from the date of death to raise a Will dispute claim.

-You cannot challenge a will simply because you do not like its contents, or because you are aggrieved.
+You cannot challenge a Will simply because you do not like its contents, or because you are aggrieved.
 A legal challenge to a will has to proceed on a ground recognised by law.

 A testator’s the right to distribute their estate as they see fit is subject to legislation for the protection of those for whom the deceased had a ‘moral responsibility’ to provide.
 A Will can be challenged when a loved-one feels that the testator failed to meet this responsibility.